Bombay to Kabul

 If you're wondering what to drink with all of this, beer, white wine or champagne that you bring with you are always appropriate to deal with the spices.
 But it's also fun to order one of the "coolers" offered at Bombay to Kabul.
 The thick jaljeera ($2), flavored with cumin, is such an unexpected taste that it may take you a while to get used to it.
 If you don't want something quite so different, the mango lassi ($3.50) smoothie made with yogurt might be a better match for your sensibilities.
 There is also a sweet lassi ($2.95) and a salted lassi ($2.95), along with Shirley Temples ($2.50) for the kids.
 They have their own menu of child-friendly dishes, including chicken kebabs with rice ($6.95), a veggie wrap ($5.95) or if all else fails, chicken fingers ($4.95).

 For dessert, we had faluda, a blend of rose essence, kulfi ice cream and noodles ($3.95) with Punjabi roots that made us feel as if we were sitting in a fragrant garden rather than eating in a strip mall.
 That impression was heightened by the shrikhand ($3.50), a western Indian favorite made with strained yogurt, cardamom and saffron.
 It had a taste and texture similar to Key lime pie and is usually served with poori, a deep-fried bread, but we preferred it straight.

-These transporting desserts were the perfect way to end a nice departure from the ordinary at Bombay Spice, where you'll get good guidance on putting together a memorable meal.
+These transporting desserts were the perfect way to end a nice departure from the ordinary at Bombay to Kabul, where you'll get good guidance on putting together a memorable meal.